Jocelyn Bell Burnell: Nobel Prize controversy

 Controversially, Bell did not receive recognition in the 1974 Nobel Prize in Physics.
 She helped build the Interplanetary Scintillation Array over two years and initially noticed the anomaly, sometimes reviewing as much as 96 ft of paper data per night.
 Bell later said that she had to be persistent in reporting the anomaly in the face of scepticism from Hewish, who initially insisted it was due to interference and man-made.
 She spoke of meetings held by Hewish and Ryle to which she was not invited.

+The paper announcing the discovery of pulsars had five authors.
+Bell's thesis supervisor Antony Hewish was listed first, Bell second.
+Hewish was awarded the Nobel Prize, along with the astronomer Martin Ryle.
+At the time fellow astronomer Sir Fred Hoyle criticised Bell's omission.
+In 1977, Bell Burnell commented:I believe it would demean Nobel Prizes if they were awarded to research students, except in very exceptional cases, and I do not believe this is one of them.
+The Royal Swedish Academy of Sciences, in its press release announcing the prize, cited Ryle and Hewish for their pioneering work in radio-astrophysics, with particular mention of Ryle's work on aperture-synthesis technique and Hewish's decisive role in the discovery of pulsars.

-In 1977, she remarked that graduate students should not be awarded Nobel Prizes, except in very exceptional cases, and doubted whether her discovery was exceptional enough to merit the award.
-Feryal Özel, an astrophysicist at the University of Arizona, characterized her contributions as follows:
+Feryal Özel, an astrophysicist at the University of Arizona, characterized Bell Burnell's contributions as follows:

 In later years, she opined that "the fact that I was a graduate student and a woman, together, demoted my standing in terms of receiving a Nobel prize."
 The decision continues to be debated to this day.